bloomberg/chromium.bb/native_client_sdk/src/doc/sdk/examples.rst

 Each example can also be launched as a packaged app.
 For more information about using Native Client for packaged apps, see :ref:`Packaged appliction
-<packaged>`.
+<distributing_packaged>`.
 For general information about packaged apps, see the
 `Chrome apps documentation
 <http://developer.chrome.com/apps/about_apps.html>`_.